 During the war, the Australian Government used a mix of options to transport military personnel, equipment and supplies to and from the former Republic of Vietnam (South Vietnam).
-However, the Royal Australian Navy did the bulk of the work.
-HMAS Sydney (III) travelled back and forth so many times it was nicknamed the 'Vung Tau Ferry'.
+However, the Royal Australian Navy (RAN) did the bulk of the work.
+HMAS Sydney travelled back and forth so many times it was nicknamed the 'Vung Tau Ferry'.
 Another useful cargo vessel, MV Jeparit, was commissioned into the Navy to reduce the effects of some crew members' anti-war views.

 During the Vietnam War, the task of moving, supplying and maintaining Australian armed forces in South Vietnam was shared between: